Clare Connor believes £20m will significantly grow women's cricket

 "A significant proportion of that is coming our way which I think shows the importance that the ECB is placing on the game for women and girls.

-"We have a sense of how that £20 million will break down over those first two years and we have to make sure participation connects with pathway opportunities and with performance.
+"We have a sense of how that £20m will break down over those first two years and we have to make sure participation connects with pathway opportunities and with performance.

 "It is a wonderful opportunity to have a good sum of money and some really clear activities to try to drive that change.
 We have an ambition for the end of the strategic period in 2024 that more people than ever before will be able to say cricket is a game for me.